Transport Canada

 1. Who is responsible for the Acts and Regulations site?

-The Coordination and Corporate Secretariat in Executive Services has the mandate for the Transport Canada Acts and Regulations Web site.
-Your queries/comments, and technical concerns can be submitted by visiting the Contact Us page which can be located from the Left menu.
+The Orders-in-Council and Regulatory Coordination group in the Corporate Secretariat has the mandate for the Transport Canada Acts and Regulations Web site.
+Your queries/comments, and technical concerns can be submitted by visiting the Contact Us page which can be located from the bottom menu.

 2. How often is the Acts and Regulations site updated?